Foxentry/js-sdk/README.md

 ## Testing

 The library includes unit tests to ensure its functionality and provide examples of how the library can be used.
 You can run the tests using Jest.
-Don't forget to set your API key for these tests, located in the \test\config.ts file.
+Don't forget to set your API key for these tests using `.env.local` file.